Skip to content

 Artists can connect fans to booking, merch, shop, and social links directly from their profile.

-Music Coast is being built around proper rights, royalty reporting, and transparent artist education.
+Music Coast is being built around documented rights, careful territory language, royalty reporting, and transparent creator education.

 Music Coast Licensing & Royalty Reporting Coverage